Gwen Stefani Sizzles In Tiny Black Leather Shorts

-Gwen Stefani may be 49 years old, but this is one star who doesn’t seem to age.
+Gwen Stefani may be 49-years-old, but this is one star who doesn’t seem to age.
 The Voice judge frequently finds herself topping age-defying celebrity lists by magazines, with her recent social media activity appearing to be proof of why.

 Gwen took to her Instagram stories last night.
 The blonde’s photos and videos showed her at home with boyfriend and soon-to-be co-star Blake Shelton.
 While some of the footage saw the country star admitting to some low self-esteem, other parts came dedicated to Gwen’s sizzling look.
 The former No Doubt singer had snapped herself in selfie mode on her couch, with her cute, summery, and sexy outfit likely ticking boxes for any fans of Gwen’s legs.